My first breastfeeding experience was riddled with trouble. These are the confessions from a mom afraid to breastfeed again.

 I consider myself intelligent and sufficiently educated.
 I knew the laundry list of stated benefits of breastfeeding.
 But, I didn’t want to.
 I was afraid to breastfeed again.

-Confessions from a Mom Afraid to Breastfeed AgainI knew the laundry list of benefits to breastfeeding.
-But, I didn't want to. #breastfeeding #momlife Click To Tweet
+Confessions from a Mom Afraid to Breastfeed AgainI knew the laundry list of benefits of #breastfeeding.
+But, I didn't want to. #momlife Click To Tweet

 With my first baby, it took me about 8 months to finally throw in the towel, begrudgingly.
 In retrospect, I should have given up sooner.
 Everything I had known and believed about breastfeeding hadn’t prepared me for the fact that my daughter wasn’t handling dairy or soy in my diet.
 And we didn’t figure that out right away.
 The doctors kept blaming the crying and screaming on colic or reflux, but medicines and passing the 6 month mark never alleviated the hell we were living in.
 At the time, I didn’t have knowledge food intolerance or allergies.
 I didn’t realize I had food intolerances, so it never crossed my mind to suspect it for her.